EdgeApp/edge-core-js/README.md

 ## Setup

-Just use `npm install --save edge-login` to add this library to your project.
+Just use `npm install --save edge-core-js` to add this library to your project.

 If you are on React Native, you must also do: